 During its short history, the Virginia Shipbuilding Corporation was plagued by constant construction delays which contributed to its eventual failure.
 But there were other reasons, too.

-Since many able bodied, skilled laborers were fighting in World War I, there was a critical shortage of skilled workman at all the industrial plants in America.
+Since many able-bodied, skilled laborers were fighting in World War I, there was a critical shortage of skilled workmen at industrial plants in America.
 Reports of Alexandria’s housing shortage by Virginia Shipping Corporation employees might have discouraged additional workers to apply for available jobs.
 Most significantly, between March 28, 1919 and September 12, 1921, three fires at the shipyard caused over $60,000 worth of damage ($832,540.93 in 2015).
 These three disasters lead to crucial work stoppages.

 Administrative and financial problems added to the troubles at the shipyard.
-In October 1918 a U.S. Shipping Board examiner, so shocked by the inefficiency of the shipyard, ordered that, “No more contracts shall be given to the Virginia Shipbuilding Corporation.”
-Only nine of the twelve ships originally contracted were ever built.
+In October 1918, a U.S. Shipping Board examiner, so shocked by the inefficiency of the shipyard, ordered that, “No more contracts shall be given to the Virginia Shipbuilding Corporation.”
+Only nine of the 12 ships originally contracted were ever built.

 On April 11, 1921, the Virginia Shipbuilding Corporation’s financial problems came to a head and the company filed for bankruptcy.
 Later in 1921, the Federal Government accused the ship company of fraud and financial impropriety and a contentious court battle ensued.
 In February 1922, the court indicted eleven senior Virginia Shipbuilding Corporation officers with conspiracy to defraud the government in connection with war contracts.